Replace Rusty Floor Panels

 Trim And Fit New Panel

 After cleaning both mating surfaces, test fit the panel to the floor several times.
-Clamp them into place while aligning everything up.
+When you're satisfied with the fit, clamp the panel into place while aligning everything up.
+C-clamps are often used to hold sheet metal into place while welding.

 replace rusty floor pans